maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## C64 development

+It is possible to develop on the C64 itself.
+For BASIC that is possibly the best solution.
+For assembly it starts to be less than ideal, if only because a bad program may crash your C64, corrupting your work.

+The [C64 development](c64development) explains how to
+develop assembler and BASIC on a PC, and test it in VICE.

 ## C64 disk drive commands

 [How to](c64diskcmds) manage in C64 disk drive.